-In 1886,a century before the Cultural Arts Council Douglasville/Douglas County purchased this elegant, late Victorian period home, Judge and Colonel W.T.
+In 1886, a century before the Cultural Arts Council Douglasville/Douglas County purchased this elegant, late Victorian period home, Judge and Colonel W.T.
 Roberts exchanged wedding vows with Emma Quillian, daughter of the Reverend J. C. B. Quillian.
 Reverend Quillian was one of the early settlers of Douglas County, and the property’s original owner.
-After the death of Reverend Quillian, Colonel Roberts bought the land from his mother-in-law and work on the two-story Neoclassical home began March 21, 1901.
+After the death of Reverend Quillian, Colonel Roberts bought the land from his mother-in-law, and work on the two-story Neoclassical home began on March 21, 1901.

 More than one hundred years after the home was built, the past of this elegant house is vibrant and alive in the dark stained heart-of-pine that dominates the grand foyer, multi-landing staircase, and the forgotten tradition of a “courting bench.”
 Fireplaces, warmed by the soft colors of antique tortoise shell tiles, welcome you and your guests to enjoy the way of life enjoyed by the previous owners of the house.
 The outdoor sculpture by Georgia artist Joel Yawn is on the Smithsonian Institute’s national Save Outdoor Sculpture registry.